This post may contain affiliate links. Please read our disclosure policy.

 A rich, moist buttermilk chocolate cake is paired with a silky bittersweet chocolate Swiss meringue buttercream and filled with an easy homemade lemon curd.
 These are fabulously addictive Double Chocolate Lemon Surprise Cupcakes!

-The Chocolate SMB is creamy and smooth with a delicate chocolate flavor.
+The Chocolate Swiss Meringue Buttercream is creamy and smooth with a delicate chocolate flavor.
 Unlike the American Buttercream, this frosting isn’t overly sweet – a perfect pairing with this intense chocolate cake!
 The tart lemon curd surprise in the middle elevates these cupcakes above the quotidian!

 Of course, this double chocolate lemon surprise cupcake could stand alone with no filling.
 A chocolate ganache or caramel filling is never remiss, but the slightly tart lemon curd tantalizes the tastebuds!